Nonosabasut

 Nonosabasut (died March 1819) was a leader of the Beothuk people.
-He was the head of a family and partner of Demasduit, and was born on the island of Newfoundland (present-day Newfoundland and Labrador, Canada).
+He was the head of a family and partner of Demasduit, and was born on the island of Newfoundland.

 Biography

 Nonosabasut was one of a group of Beothuk who was encountered by David Buchan on January 24, 1811 at Beothuk Lake.
 Buchan had left two marines at the native camp while he, Nonosabasut and three other Beothuk went to retrieve a cache of presents Buchan had left behind.
 Fearing the worst, Nonosabasut became suspicious of being captured; he and the two Beothuks fled.
 While back at the camp they had convinced the rest of the group that the intentions of Buchan and his marines were hostile.
 The two marines were beheaded and the camp was then dispersed.

 In March 1819, John Peyton Jr. led another expedition authorized by Governor Charles Hamilton to recover stolen property.
 Apparently, some items had been stolen by the Beothuk from nearby fishing stations in the Bay of Exploits.
 The fate of the last remaining Beothuk was very much a concern at that time, and the expedition was also requested to establish friendly relations with them.
 On March 5, Peyton's party surprised a small group of Beothuk at Beothuk Lake who attempted to escape.
 Peyton captured Demasduit, the wife of Nonosabasut.
 Nonosabasut approached the party of armed men, holding the tip of a pine branch, a symbol of peace, and through words and gestures asked Peyton to release Demasduit.
 A scuffle broke out when Peyton refused to release her, and Nonosabasut was shot and killed.

 Later, a grand jury in St. John's, absolved Peyton and his men of Nonosabasut's murder.
 The judge concluded that "... (there was) no malice on the part of Peyton's party to get possession of any of (the Indians) by such violence as would occasion bloodshed."

 Nonosabasut's body was placed in a sepulchre; his infant son (and eventually Demasduit herself) were also placed in his sepulchre.